Towards Reconciling Reionization with JWST: The Role of Bright Galaxies and Strong Feedback: Source model

 \subsection{Ionization rate}

 In this section, we provide a brief description of the semi-analytical model utilized in this study.
-To investigate the impact of different galaxy populations, we adopt a {\it flexible} physically motivated source model originally developed in \citet{2016MNRAS.457.1550H} based on the radiative transfer simulations of reionization presented in \citet{2018MNRAS.480.2628F}, which later has been calibrated to cosmic dawn and reionization constraints in \citet{2023ApJ...959....2B}.
-This model parameterizes the ionization rate, $R_{\rm ion}$, as a function of both halo mass ($M_h$) and redshift ($z$), and does not include the escape fraction.
+To investigate the impact of different galaxy populations, we adopt a {\it flexible} physically motivated source model originally developed in \citet{2016MNRAS.457.1550H} based on the cosmological hydrodynamic simulations \citep{2013MNRAS.434.2645D} and radiative transfer simulations of reionization presented in \citet{2015MNRAS.447.2526F}, which later has been calibrated to cosmic dawn and reionization constraints in \citet{2023ApJ...959....2B}.
+This model parameterizes the ionization rate, {$R_{\rm ion} (\rm s^{-1})$}, as a function of both halo mass ($M_h$) and redshift ($z$), and does not include the escape fraction.
 The latter is introduced when calculating the ionizing emissivity.
-The mass dependence of $R_{\rm ion}$ follows a Schechter-like function, which exhibits a power-law behavior at the bright end and an exponential cut-off at the faint end.
-Meanwhile, the redshift dependence is captured by a simple power-law relation.
-This parameterization effectively accounts for the non-linear dependence of $R_{\rm ion}$ on halo mass, which can be expressed as,
+The mass dependence of $R_{\rm ion}$ follows a Schechter-like function, which exhibits a power-law behavior at the bright end, {reflecting the correlation between halo mass and star formation rate \citep{2011ApJ...743..169F} and an exponential suppression at low masses due to feedback processes such as supernova-driven outflows and photoionization heating.
+Meanwhile, the redshift dependence is described by a simple power-law relation, that captures the smooth evolution of star formation efficiency and feedback strength with cosmic time, and was shown to provide a good fit to the redshift-dependent emissivity extracted from these simulations \citep{2016MNRAS.457.1550H, 2017MNRAS.468..122H}.} This parameterization effectively accounts for the non-linear dependence of $R_{\rm ion}$ on halo mass, which can be expressed as,

 where $A$, $B$, $C$, and $D$ are free parameters.
 The parameter $A$ serves as the amplitude of $R_{\rm ion}$, uniformly scaling the ionizing emissivity across all halo masses at a given redshift.
 The parameter $B$ sets the minimum halo mass that can contribute to ionizing radiation effectively representing a quenching mass scale influenced by feedback from star formation and photoionization heating.
 The parameter $C$ defines the slope of the $R_{\rm ion}$–$M_h$ relation, shaping how different halo mass ranges contribute to the overall emissivity.
 Finally, $D$ captures the redshift evolution of the ionization rate for halos of a fixed mass and can also be interpreted as a proxy for the strength of redshift-dependent feedback mechanisms.